The encouragement of a fellow Holmesglen student led Emmanuel Makeer to his roof tiling apprenticeship.

 To start an apprenticeship, you must find an employer who will take you on as an apprentice.
 Once this is achieved, you will enter a training contract, which is signed by you and your employer.
 A representative from the Australian Apprenticeship Support Network will help you complete this requirement.

-as a part-time, 36-week course at our Chadstone campus.
+to apprentices in a 36-week course at the Chadstone campus.

 “Give it your best go, because you’ll then get the best experience out of it.
 The experience of how much I’ve learnt and how far I’ve gone has been the most rewarding thing,” says Emmanuel.

 What are my further building and construction training options?